 Test of China's reforms in a region wealthier than most nations

-GUANGZHOU, China, Nov 26 (Reuters) - Just days after China announced sweeping reforms to revitalise its economy, several hundred striking workers rallied outside a Nokia factory in its wealthiest and most industrialised region shouting: "Protect our rights!"
+GUANGZHOU, China (Reuters) - Just days after China announced sweeping reforms to revitalize its economy, several hundred striking workers rallied outside a Nokia factory in its wealthiest and most industrialized region shouting: "Protect our rights!"

 "We have hopes for a better China," said one worker surnamed Huang who said he was forced to accept new contracts with worse terms of employment after Nokia sold its mobile phones business to U.S. software giant Microsoft.

 "We're striking because the system isn't fair and doesn't protect us enough.
 From a regular citizen's perspective, I hope for a more harmonious and fair environment ...
 I hope the reforms help us."

 The aim of the reforms is increasing productivity and transforming China's export-based economy into a consumption and services-driven model.
 At the same time, powerful local governments and state-owned monopolies must be made to give up some of their powers.

 More than most other regions, the test of the reforms will come in Guangdong, where slowing international demand has badly hit factories and manufacturing plants.
 "The factory of the world" manufactures a bewildering array of products from electronics, jeans and shoes to furniture, Barbie dolls and Volkswagen vehicles.

 But in a region that accounts for one-tenth of China's output and around a quarter of its exports, many factories are closed, shops shuttered and street stalls deserted.

 "At night-time in the 1980s, the factories opened late into the night," said Xiao Gongjun who runs a printing factory in the gritty Guangdong town of Dalang.
 "Now it's all dark."